Artificial heart: Carmat Aeson bioprosthetic heart

-Historical prototypes
+Historical prototypes and devices

 Total artificial heart pump

 The U.S. Army artificial heart pump was a compact, air-powered unit developed by Kenneth Woodward at Harry Diamond Laboratories in the early to mid-1960s.
 The Army's heart pump was partially made of plexiglass, and consisted of two valves, a chamber, and a suction flapper.
 The pump operated without any moving parts under the principle of fluid amplification – providing a pulsating air pressure source resembling a heartbeat.

+Jarvik Hearts

+The Jarvik line of hearts was developed by the now-defunct medical device company Symbion, by medical device researchers Willem Kolff and Robert Jarvik in conjunction with the University of Utah.
+These hearts were developed through animal trials and culminated in the Jarvik-7 100, the original model that was used in the first clinical trials of the heart.
+Jarvik-7 hearts were made primarily of a biocompatible plastics and polymers.
+These hearts used four Medtronic-Hall valves and consisted of two "ventricles" which contained multi-layer low-stress diaphragms.
+The Jarvik-7 was powered pneumatically by two transcutaneous drivelines attached to a large compressed-air drive console, originally called the Utahdrive.
+The drive console contained two independent drive systems for redundancy, data recording devices and backup compressed air cylinders.

+The Jarvik-7 was later developed in a smaller 70cc variant so that it would fit better in the chest cavities of more patients.
+Another development that came to the Jarvik-7 was the introduction of a battery-powered portable drive system the size of a briefcase that later patients took advantage of.

+Contrary to popular belief and erroneous articles in several periodicals, the Jarvik-7 heart was not permanently banned for use.
+After a hostile takeover, Symbion's facilities had lost FDA compliance in 1990 and required that the devices be destroyed.
+After the rights to the device had been transferred to then CardioWest Technologies, an investigational study was approved in 1993.
+CardioWest Technologies became SynCardia in 2003 who currently produces the modern version of the Jarvik-7, known as the SynCardia temporary Total Artificial Heart.

 POLVAD

 Since 1991, the Foundation for Cardiac Surgery Development (FRK) in Zabrze, Poland, has been working on developing an artificial heart.
 Nowadays, the Polish system for heart support POLCAS consists of the artificial ventricle POLVAD-MEV and the three controllers POLPDU-401, POLPDU-402 and POLPDU-501.
 Presented devices are designed to handle only one patient.
 The control units of the 401 and 402 series may be used only in hospital due to its big size, method of control and type of power supply.
 The control unit of 501 series is the latest product of FRK.
 Due to its much smaller size and weight, it is significantly more mobile solution.
 For this reason, it can be also used during supervised treatment conducted outside the hospital.